mj3f/teavee/apps/reviews/README.md

 4. In the container apps 'remotes' section, make sure the path to the remoteEntry file is '_next/static/chunks/remoteEntry.js'.

 - To get css styling from a next app working in the CRA container app, you will need to add the following line inside `public/index.html` in the container app: `<noscript id="__next_css__DO_NOT_USE__"></noscript>`

+- In the container, if you're using eslint and typescript, you will need to define a `tsremote_declarations.ts` file in `/src` with `declare module "NameOfMicroApp/Component"`, and in `tsconfig.json`, set `isolatedModules` to false.
+(If using VS CODE!).